sjkingo/pywkhtmltopdf/README.md

 To use, you must have wkhtmltopdf installed (either system-wide or locally).
-Some features (such as headers and footers) require it to be linked aginst their modified version of Qt4, so it is recommended you use the statically linked version.
+Some features (such as headers and footers) require it to be linked aginst their modified version of Qt4, so it is recommended you use the version that is statically linked against Qt4.
+It depends on the following packages:

+* libXrender
+* libXext

 It has been tested against version [0.11.0_rc1 on amd64](http://wkhtmltopdf.googlecode.com/files/wkhtmltopdf-0.11.0_rc1-static-amd64.tar.bz2),